 Unlike running, walking is easier on the joints, and many people find it more enjoyable than running.

-How Many Calories Can I Burn on a Treadmill?
+How Many Calories Can I Burn on a Walkingpad?

-The number of calories you burn while walking on a treadmill will depend on your size and pace.
+The number of calories you burn while on a walking pad will depend on your size and pace.
 The faster and more difficult the pace, the more calories you will burn because your body is working harder.

 Walking pads have built-in consoles or apps that help you track your workout stats, so you can keep track of how many calories you burn during each session.